DigitalPublishingToolkit/TOD15-Online-Courtship/md/02_Cocks_Pre-History.md

 ‘Lonely Soldier Correspondence’, National Archives UK, Kew, HO 139/32.

-Berry, Helen.
-Gender, Society and Print Culture in Late-Stuart England:
+Berry, Helen. *Gender, Society and Print Culture in Late-Stuart England:
-The World of the Athenian Mercury, Aldershot, Scholar Press, 2003.
+The World of the Athenian Mercury*, Aldershot: Scholar Press, 2003.

 Booth, William, In Darkest England and the Way out, London, Salvation Army 1890.

-Curtis, J., An Authentic and Faithful History of the Mysterious Murder of Maria Marten, London, Thomas Kelly, 1828.
+Curtis, J., *An Authentic and Faithful History of the Mysterious Murder of Maria Marten*, London: Thomas Kelly, 1828.

-Fuhrer, Karl-Christian, “Contradicting Nazi Propaganda: Classified Advertisements as Documents of Jewish Life in Nazi Germany, 1933-1938”, Media History 18, 1 (February 2012): 65-76.
+Fuhrer, Karl-Christian, “Contradicting Nazi Propaganda: Classified Advertisements as Documents of Jewish Life in Nazi Germany, 1933-1938”, *Media History* 18, 1 (February 2012): 65-76.

-Gillis, John, For Better, for Worse: British Marriages, 1600 to the Present, Oxford, Oxford University Press, 1985.
+Gillis, John, *For Better, for Worse: British Marriages, 1600 to the Present*, Oxford: Oxford University Press, 1985.

-Goody, Jack.
-The European Family: A Historico-Anthroplogical Essay, Oxford, Blackwell, 2000.
+Goody, Jack. *The European Family: A Historico-Anthroplogical Essay*,
+Oxford: Blackwell, 2000.

 *Jeffrey* no. 1 and no. 2 (1973), p.
 22.

-Macfarlane, Alan.
-Marriage and Love in England, Modes of Reproduction 1300-1840, Oxford, Blackwell, 1986.
+Macfarlane, Alan. *Marriage and Love in England, Modes of Reproduction 1300-1840*, Oxford: Blackwell, 1986.

 (Matrimonial Adlets), *The Sun*, 31 July 1893, p.
 4.